-- 1. Possible Condition brief statement, in simple terms, of problems that may be encountered. - 2.
-Performance Standard a performance standard relating to a specific deficiency. - 3.
-Responsibility a statement of the corrective action required of the Builder to repair the condition or a statement of the Homeowner's maintenance responsibilities.
+A brief statement, in simple terms, of problems that may be encountered.

+A performance standard relating to a specific deficiency.

+A statement of the corrective action required of the Builder to repair the condition or a statement of the Homeowner's maintenance responsibilities.